top of page

 • Chief Religious Advisor of Buddha Dhamma Followership Association Kuching

-• Religious Patron of Young Buddhist Association of Malaysia
+• Religious Patron of Young Buddhist Association of Malaysia (YBAM)

 • Board Member of Malaysia Association for the blind